-Cono A. Carrano is a trial and registered patent attorney who focuses his practice on complex patent litigation.
-Mr. Carrano sits on the firm’s IP committee.
+Cono A. Carrano is a trial and registered patent lawyer who focuses his practice on complex patent litigation.
+Mr. Carrano sits on the firm’s intellectual property (IP) committee.

 Practice & Background

 Mr. Carrano’s litigation experience primarily involves semiconductors, electronics, software, wireless and optics technology.
-He has represented clients before the U.S. district courts, the International Trade Commission (ITC), the U.S. Court of Appeals for the Federal Circuit and the US Patent and Trademark Office, Patent Trial and Appeal Board.
+He has represented clients before the U.S. district courts; the International Trade Commission (ITC); the U.S. Court of Appeals for the Federal Circuit; and the United States Patent and Trademark Office, Patent Trial and Appeal Board.

-Mr. Carrano represents clients in matters involving a broad range of intellectual property issues.
+Mr. Carrano represents clients in matters involving a broad range of IP issues.
 He has also worked extensively with patent trial counsel in various European and Asian countries.

 Prior to becoming a lawyer, Mr. Carrano was a member of the technical staff and designed supercomputers at AT&T Bell Laboratories.